 Whether you are the victim of intentional infliction of emotional distress or negligent infliction of emotional distress, the following are some helpful strategies you can follow to pursue compensation:

 - Promptly seek the assistance of a medical or psychological professional.
 The sooner that you can establish a record of your condition, the easier it will be to establish a connection between the harmful event and the conditions that you now face.

 - Sufficiently document your claim.
 This includes medical records as well as personal notes about how the accident occurred and the injuries that you are now facing.

 - Remember that the time you have to pursue a claim is limited.
 If you wait to initiate a claim for compensation, there is a risk that you might be barred from doing so.
 Additionally, if you wait to pursue a claim, there is a substantial risk that you might lose critical evidence that helps to establish the extent of your injuries.

 Speak with an Experienced Personal Injury Lawyer

 When accidents occur, victims can endure serious physical injuries as well as significant emotional distress.
-If you need the assistance of a dedicated personal injury attorney who will remain committed to fighting for the compensation you deserve, contact Cohen & Jaffe LLP today for assistance.
+If you need the assistance of a dedicated personal injury lawyer in Long Island who will remain committed to fighting for the compensation you deserve, contact Cohen & Jaffe LLP today for assistance.